-The function percolate is the actual runner and takes the parameters es, which is the Elasticsearch Python client and params which is a hash of parameters provided by its corresponding parameter source.
-This function needs to return a tuple of weight and a unit, which is usually 1 and "ops".
+- Nothing at all.
+Then Rally will assume that by default 1 and "ops" (see below) - A tuple of weight and a unit, which is usually 1 and "ops".
 If you run a bulk operation you might return the bulk size here, for example in number of documents or in MB.
-Then you'd return for example (5000, "docs") Rally will use these values to store throughput metrics.
+Then you'd return for example (5000, "docs") Rally will use these values to store throughput metrics. - A dict with arbitrary keys.
+If the dict contains the key weight it is assumed to be numeric and chosen as weight as defined above.
+The key unit is treated similarly.
+All other keys are added to the meta section of the corresponding service time and latency metrics records.